ac1950/robo-advisor/README.md

 Verify the phone number you want messages sent to enable SMS capabilities
  - note that if you have upgraded your twilio account you do not need to verify every number you send messages to -

- Update the content of the ".env" file to specify the following values `TWILIO_ACCOUNT_SID`
+ Update the content of the ".env" file to specify the following values:

+ `TWILIO_ACCOUNT_SID`

  `TWILIO_AUTH_TOKEN`